DevSnicket/eunice/visualizer/README.md

 ## Renderer

+[Eunice](https://www.github.com/DevSnicket/Eunice) includes a YAML file format to store dependency and structure, it also includes analyzers to produce this YAML and processors of the YAML.

 To visualise and explorer what's in the YAML files, and to statistically measure how well they match the intended structure, a SVG renderer has been implemented.
 The renderer doesn't use lines between items to show dependencies and instead marks items with counts for each dependency type:

 - matches stack (green down arrow)